scious/documentation/docs/scious-search/latest/overview.md

 ## Support

 - Refer to [our demo's editor](https://bubble.io/page?version=live&type=page&name=scious-search&id=scious-plugins&tab=tabs-1) for a self documented guide on how to setup and use Scious Search.
 - Need help integrating Scious Search?
-Drop a message in [our free Bubble support channel](https://forum.bubble.io/t/introducing-scious-search-solve-instant-search-once-and-for-all/259315/last) where we'll answer questions as able.
+Want to request a feature?
+Drop a message in [our free Bubble support channel](https://forum.bubble.io/t/introducing-scious-search-solve-instant-search-once-and-for-all/259315/last) where we answer questions as able.
 - Prefer to have someone integrate Scious Search for you?
 We'll be offering integration services 'for hire' soon.
 - We offer a [Service Level Agreement](https://buy.stripe.com/8wMg2x1if3zz3ba6op) for customers requiring plugin service and maintenance guarentees.